pingcap/docs/partitioned-table.md

 - TiFlash：when the TiFlash Replica definitions in partitioned and non-partitioned tables are different, the `EXCHANGE PARTITION` operation cannot be performed.
 - TiCDC：TiCDC replicates the `EXCHANGE PARTITION` operation when both partitioned and non-partitioned tables have primary keys or unique keys.
 Otherwise, TiCDC will not replicate the operation.
-- Lightning and BR：do not perform `EXCHANGE PARTITION` operations during import and restore using Lightning and BR.
+- Lightning and BR：do not perform the `EXCHANGE PARTITION` operation during import and restore using Lightning and BR.

 ### Range partition management